philklei/auphonic/README.md

     Auphonic::Info::OutputFile.all
     Auphonic::Info::ProductionStatus.all

-These queries returns arrays of data entities.
-All data entities have an accessor data which holds the hash returned by the API.
+These queries return arrays of data entities.
+All data entities have an accessor `data` which holds the hash returned by the API.

 ### Example